vavarier/ezdump/README.md

 - install routine for an alternate package manager, such as yay, snap or flatpak
 - disable the system-beep from the motherboard when you start up your computer

-## To do

-- script option to always respond yes, when prompted a question
-- debug script option

 ## How do I use it ?

 You can check the script usage by doing: